Assessment of Courses Policy

 • A programme leader may be delegated the responsibilities of an academic head for courses offered in a specific programme.

-• The structure of assessment is available to all students at the start of semester.
+• The structure of assessment, including type, weightings and dates, is available to all students at the start of semester.

-• Setting course assessment(s), including the preparation of question papers
+• Setting course assessment(s), including the preparation of assessment tasks, questions and related administration.

 • Where required at undergraduate level, an assessor is normally appointed from within the University but may be external.